Virginia Indians, European Settlers, and Colonial Heroes–William Fleming and Andrew Lewis

 From Small Town to “Biggs” City: The Hometown Art of Walter Biggs

 The best known artist from the Roanoke Valley was famed illustrator and Salem native Walter Biggs.
 His work graced many a national magazine, advertisement, and book, and his local scenes are especially prized today in his hometown.
+Appreciating the Art of Walter Biggs: a Conversation with artist Eric Fitzpatrick: Watch the video.

 Salem’s Attic: Amazing Artifacts from our Archive